 Meredith grew up in Hong Kong and moved to Park City, UT to pursue skiing.
 She is a professional skier and competes internationally.
 She instructs AMG mountaineering, ski, mountaineering, and ice climbing courses in Alaska and Utah.
 Meredith is also an EMT.

 Nic has climbed the seven summits.
 Nic also leads high altitude trips in South America and Africa.
 Originally from the farmlands of Minnesota, Nic brings his healthy appetite and attitude to mountaineering and ice climbing courses throughout Alaska.
-He has been guiding and instructing with AMG for 6 years.

 Tim grew up rock climbing on the famed quartzite of the ‘Gunks in New York.
 This passion has taken him throughout the Northeast, Colorado, Utah, Alaska, and Germany.
 Tim can be found guiding climbing, mountaineering and ski mountaineering courses for AMG.
 He is an EMT, WFR, and carries a level 1 AIARE avalanche certification.